Garfield NJ Leaving the Scene of an Accident Defense Lawyers

 - License Points: Eight (8) motor vehicle points

-For additional information and a free consultation about your leaving the scene of an accident charges, please contact us anytime at (201)-330-4979, or use our online contact form.
+For additional information and a free consultation about your leaving the scene of an accident charges, please contact us anytime at (201)-330-4979, or send us a message.
 Our Hackensack office is conveniently located in the heart of Bergen County, just steps from the Hackensack Municipal Court and Bergen County Superior Court.
 One of our criminal defense attorneys will be happy to discuss your case over the phone or to schedule an appointment to meet with you in person.